cashvee/cashvee/README.md

 ★ I do research and work on projects in and around AI-ML, DL, Neural Networks, FS-Development, design and STEM.

-★ I am also a seasoned and experienced graphic designer and continue to expand my expertise in the domain!
+★ I am also, a seasoned and experienced graphic designer & artist and continue to expand my expertise in the domain!

 ## 🧷 Technologies & Tools